How to pay for your wedding

 Weddings come in lots of shapes and sizes.
 They can range from intimate to extravagant.
 So it’s important to make sure your wedding plans and budget match up.
 The first step is understanding the costs involved in a wedding.
-That way, you’ll know exactly where you’ll be spending, and how much you’ll need to save to create a day that fulfils your dreams.
+That way, you’ll know exactly where you’ll be spending, and how much you’ll need to save for a wedding and create a day that fulfils your dreams.

 Even modest weddings can be surprisingly expensive.
 So if you want to tie the knot without getting tangled up in debt, set a realistic target for how much you can afford to spend.
 A target budget will help guide all the decisions to come – from venue location and size to number of guests – since each of these will greatly impact your overall budget.